reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-08-v2.md

 1. Save the Primary Connection String value of your leaf IoT device in your notepad for future use.

-    Be sure to note that this connection string is for the sensor-th-0072 leaf device.

 ### Task 2: Download device x509 certificate

 In this task, you will configure the connection between a pre-built downstream device and your Edge gateway device.